by Curtis Wildcat

 A small dark-haired boy sat halfway up a tree, humming to himself thoughtfully.
 If his planning had gone the way he'd expected it to, then Lina Inverse ought to be passing by a nearby meadow in just a few short hours.
 By the time he was done the entire world, not just that insignificant meadow, would be chaos and destruction incarnate.
 The blame would be placed squarely on Inverse's shoulders, and the boy would have the last laugh as everything crumbled to nothing.

-Reaching up, he yanked an apple off a nearby branch and began chewing it quietly.
+Reaching up, he yanked an apple off a nearby branch and chewed it quietly.
 He didn't really need to eat anything, but he decided to have something to take his mind off the strange headache he'd been having for the last minute or so...

 Wait a minute.
 Headache?
 That doesn't make sense, Phibrizzo mused.
 Unless inflicted by Rah Tilt or Elmekia Flame, mazoku don't get headaches.
-Maybe everything I've been thinking about has been giving me the equivalent of a human headache.
-It shouldn't surprise me; I'd been planning all this ever since I learned of how Inverse defeated the Red Priest and the fragment of Lord Ruby Eye.
+Maybe everything I've been thinking about has been giving me the closest equivalent.
+It shouldn't surprise me; Ive been planning this for the better part of a year.
 He turned his thoughts inward to see if his suspicions were correct...

 ...and jerked upwards from his sitting position in shock at what he saw.
-Deep inside the deepest recesses of his mind were two large, cubic chambers, each of them connected by a small corridor.
+Inside the deepest recesses of his mind were two large, cubic chambers, each of them connected by a small corridor.
 How those chambers got there, he had no idea; so, he tried to get rid of them by collapsing that part of his mind.
-No chance.
+No chance; the walls refused to budge.
 This isn't good.

 Now that he was a bit calmer, he took the time to study the place that he found himself in.
 At least I got myself a room with a view, Inuyasha thought as he looked directly in front of him.
 At the very front of the room was a scene full of leaves and tree branches; he'd already tried to exit that way, but found his escape route mysteriously blocked.
-The chamber itself was about sixty feet wide (the same distance long) and was about fifteen feet high; the walls, ceiling, and floor were covered with a metallic sheen.
+The chamber itself was about sixty feet wide, the same distance long, and about fifteen feet high; the walls, ceiling and floor were covered with a metallic sheen that seemed to give off its own light.
 Along one wall were a series of odd devices and buttons that he didn't dare tamper with; he'd had enough problems with Kagome's "technology" to know that something usually went wrong when that happened.
 In one corner was a glass pillar filled with a strange green liquid.

 Finally, there was a door at the back of the room that led into a small corridor.
 Investigating it, he found that it connected to another room of similar design; the difference was that there were numerous items that he recognized only from the occasional trips he'd made to Kagome's house.
 Most of those items were situated on a massive "entertainment center" that rested on one side of the chamber.
 In the center of the room was a chair that was permenantly attached to the ground.
 Other than a large rug here at the back of the room, the room was also covered with metal and weird "technology".